sun-yuliang/PentaZen/README.md

+# Notice
+Pentazen2019 is the first version of PentaZen.
+The newer versions are under development, which differ a lot and are much stronger than PentaZen2019.

 # PentaZen2019

 PentaZen2019 is a gomoku/renju engine supporting [Gomocup protocol](http://petr.lastovicka.sweb.cz/protocl2en.htm).
-It is based on heuristic alpha-beta search and VCF/VCT search.
+It is based on heuristic alpha-beta search accelerated by transposition table and history table.
+It can search 10-14 ply and calculate some VCF/VCT of 20-30 ply in several seconds during midgames.
 In [Gomocup 2019](https://gomocup.org/results/gomocup-result-2019/), PentaZen ranks 19th in the freestyle league and 16th in the fastgame league.

 ## Getting Started